znep/query-coordinator/README.md

 setup. run `bin/setup_multisite` to setup pow and have it so that you can reach your local storyteller instance with blah.dev, vertex.dev, etc.

-* How to run the test suite
+## How to run the test suite

 `bin/rake test`

+## Services

-* Services (job queues, cache servers, search engines, etc.)
+As we add services (job queues, cache servers, search engines, etc.), document them here.

-* Deployment instructions
+## Deployment

 Deployment is done via marathon to AWS.
 Staging deployment is continuous from the master branch.

 https://docs.google.com/a/socrata.com/document/d/1LVjxsNdhd6V5XI4nfFb_9B0NJjWSadimaSh98FtaUy0/edit?usp=sharing

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.